Retro-Devils/WickedOS/README.md

 - Burner Gmail pre signed in.

 Base OS:
-- WickedOS 1.5is built on Konstakangs port of Lineage 18.1.
+- WickedOS 1.5 is built on Konstakangs port of Lineage 18.1.

 # Whats the future plans for WickedOS?

 - More versions and images built on os.

 - Focus on getting more  "popular " systems before all systems .

-- A "Frontend Switcher "

 - A better android frontend